Last Updated on April 13, 2025 by Maged kamel

 Point B’ is the mirror of point B and has a coordinate of (Iy,-Ixy) and is used to indicate the direction of the V-axis, which is the direction of the minimum moment of the inertia axis.

 Angle 2φp1 is the angle between the X-axis and Major axis U, which is the angle enclosed between OA and Line OE.
-Point E is the point of the maximum value of inertia.
+Point E is the point of the maximum inertia value.

 Angle 2φp2 is the angle between the x-axis and Minor axis V, which is the angle enclosed between OA and Line OC.
-Point C is the point of the minimum value of inertia.
+Point C is the point of the minimum inertia value.

-The distance from the vertical axis Ixy to point C will give the value of Minimum value of inertia, while the distance from the same axis to point E will give the maximum value of inertia
+The distance from the vertical axis Ixy to point C will give the Minimum value of inertia, while the distance from the same axis to point E will give the maximum value of inertia.

-In the normal view the x-axis is a horizontal axis, while in Mohr’s circle of the inertia-fourth case, the x-axis is oriented by an angle of 2φp1 from the U-direction.
+In the normal view, the x-axis is horizontal, while in Mohr’s circle of the inertia-fourth case, it is oriented by an angle of 2φp1 from the U-direction.

 From the relation of tan 2φp, we have a negative value of tangent which means that the V axis will have an enclosed angle measured in the clockwise direction.